Representation theory of Geigle-Lenzing complete intersections: Higher dimensional Auslander-Reiten theory

 The notion of a $d$-cluster tilting subcategory is central in higher dimensional Auslander-Reiten theory.
 Note that it is also called a \emph{maximal $(d-1)$-orthogonal} subcategory.

-{\bf $d$-cluster tilting subcategory.} \cite{I1,I2,IY} Let $\AA$ be an abelian category, $\BB$ a full extension-closed subcategory of $\AA$ and $\CC$ a full subcategory of $\BB$.
-We say that $\CC$ \emph{generates} (respectively, \emph{cogenerates}) $\BB$ if any object in $\BB$ is a subobject (respectively, factor object) of some object in $\CC$.
+\begin{definition}[$d$-cluster tilting subcategories]\cite{I1,I2,IY} Let $\AA$ be an abelian category, $\BB$ a full extension-closed subcategory of $\AA$ and $\CC$ a full subcategory of $\BB$.
+We say that $\CC$ \emph{generates} (respectively, \emph{cogenerates}) $\BB$ if any object in $\BB$ is a factor object (respectively, subobject) of some object in $\CC$.
 We say that $\CC$ is a \emph{$d$-cluster tilting} subcategory of $\BB$ if $\CC$ is a functorially finite subcategory of $\BB$ that generates and cogenerates $\BB$ such that

+Notice that the condition that $\CC$ generates and cogenerates $\BB$ is not imposed in previous references since it is automatic if $\BB$ has enough projectives and enough injectives.

 Similarly, we define a \emph{$d$-cluster tilting subcategory} of a triangulated category $\TT$ as a functorially finite subcategory $\CC$ satisfying